Learn how to prime cabinets to get a smooth finish with this easy 5-step formula!

 And this beauty of a cabinet has been rolled after brushing and now it smooth and ready for some paint!

 I did a quick video of how it works in case you need a visual.
-I jumped on periscope to do it, so this is the first take.
 No judgment.
-I was trying to multi-task. 🙂
+I was trying to multi-task.

 This method keeps me from having to sand between priming and painting.
 Woohoo!

 That’s it folks.
-The full Paint-Your-Kitchen-Cabinets tutorial post is coming soon!
+The full Paint-Your-Kitchen-Cabinets tutorial post is here!

 If you have any priming tips of your own, please fill us in!
 We are all about working smarter, not harder over here.